 If you follow me on instagram or have followed my blog for a while, you know I LOVE skincare.
 But I wasn’t one of those people who always had clear skin.
-I struggled with breakouts in high school and while I had a little reprieve in college with clear skin, acne reared its head again in my 20s.
+I struggled with breakouts in high school, and while I had a little reprieve in college with clear skin, acne reared its head again in my 20s.
 I tried skincare line after line and nothing helped, until I discovered Beautycounter.
 And now, I absolutely love skincare, helping others with their skin and finding ways to make my skin look better.

-But, there are so many things beyond skincare that you can do to help get clear skin!
+There are so many things beyond skincare that you can do to help get clear skin!
 Nowadays, many influencers and companies claim to know the secret to clear, flawless skin.
 Whether they are recommending products or expensive facials, everyone seems to have ideas about how to get clear skin.
 (Yes, myself included!
 I also have strong opinions on this!)
 Although using products in your skin care routine can be fun and effective, you should know that there is more to healthy skin than focusing on the outer surface.
 So today, I’m talking about creating healthy habits for clear skin.

 The phrase “beauty comes from within” is so important to remember because being healthy on the inside manifests on the outside.
 Although getting used to a routine can be hard to establish at first, it’ll all be worth it in the long run.
 Below are a few general healthy habits you can utilize in your daily life to get clear skin.